joshb/joshb.github.io/articles/triangle_rasterization/index.md

     float factorStep2 = 1.0f / e2ydiff;
 ```

-    <p>When this function is called, the first edge given must be the long edge and the second edge given must be one of the short ones.
-We're going to loop from the minimum y value of the second edge to the maximum y value of the second edge to calculate spans, since every span within the boundaries of the short edge will also be within the boundaries of the long edge. <strong>factor2</strong> starts at 0 and is increased by <strong>factorStep2</strong> until it reaches a value of 1 towards the end of the loop. <strong>factor1</strong>, however, may start with a value greater than 0 (if the long edge's starting y value is lower than the short edge's) or may end up at a value lower than 1 (if the long edge's ending y value is greater than the short edge's).</p>
+When this function is called, the first edge given must be the long edge and the second edge given must be one of the short ones.
+We're going to loop from the minimum y value of the second edge to the maximum y value of the second edge to calculate spans, since every span within the boundaries of the short edge will also be within the boundaries of the long edge. <strong>factor2</strong> starts at 0 and is increased by <strong>factorStep2</strong> until it reaches a value of 1 towards the end of the loop. <strong>factor1</strong>, however, may start with a value greater than 0 (if the long edge's starting y value is lower than the short edge's) or may end up at a value lower than 1 (if the long edge's ending y value is greater than the short edge's).

-    <p>Here's the loop that calculates spans and passes them to the <strong>DrawSpan()</strong> function to draw them:</p>
+Here's the loop that calculates spans and passes them to the <strong>DrawSpan()</strong> function to draw them:

 ```c++
 ​    // loop through the lines between the edges and draw spans